Josh Duhamel: Other ventures

+Duhamel is a spokesman for North Dakota tourism and has appeared in promotional videos for the state over the past decade.
+In 2022, Duhamel was paid $75,000 to become the face of the state's tourism campaign for the next two years.

 Personal life

+Relationships and family

 Duhamel met and began dating singer Stacy Ann Ferguson, better known by her stage name Fergie, in September 2004 after Ferguson appeared on Duhamel's show Las Vegas with her then-band The Black Eyed Peas.
 The couple wed on January 10, 2009, in a Catholic ceremony at the Church Estate Vineyards in Malibu, California.
 They have a son born in August 2013.
 On September 14, 2017, the couple announced that they had separated earlier in the year.
 On June 1, 2019, the couple filed for divorce after two years of separation.
-As of late-November 2019, their divorce was finalized.
+As of late November 2019, their divorce was finalized.

+In late 2018, Duhamel began dating former Miss World America Audra Mari.
+On January 8, 2022, Duhamel announced his engagement to Mari.
+They married on September 10, 2022.
+In September 2023, it was announced that the couple were expecting their first child together.
+Their son was born in January 2024.
+In a 2023 interview, Duhamel said: "That's why Audra's so great for me.
+We're both hardcore North Dakotans.
+We both love lake life."

+Interests and politics

 Duhamel is a practicing Catholic and attends church regularly.